networkx/nx-guides/content/applications/goodwillhunting.md

 Wow, that was easy... did we really find our first example that quickly?
 Not so fast... there's still that whole business of "homeomorphic irreducibility".
-Fortunately, at least in the context of this problem, this complicated terminology describes a relatively simple concept:
+Fortunately, at least in the context of this problem, this complicated-sounding term refers to a relatively simple concept:

     A tree is homeomorphically irreducible if it contains no nodes with degree 2.